zenany/weekly/software/2018/excellent.md

 **It'S Time For An Rss Revival**
 https://www.wired.com/story/rss-readers-feedly-inoreader-old-reader/
 THE MODERN WEB contains no shortage of horrors, from ubiquitous ad trackers to all-consuming platforms to YouTube comments, generally.
 Unfortunately, there's no panacea for what ails this internet we've built.
 But anyone weary of black-box algorithms controlling what you see online at least has a respite, one that's been there all along but has often gone ignored.
 Tired of Twitter?
 Facebook fatigued?
-It's time to head back to RSS. 另附：[RSS is undead](https://techcrunch.com/2018/04/07/rss-is-undead/)、[Now Is The Perfect Time For An RSS Renaissance](https://neflabs.com/blog/rss-renaissance/).
+It's time to head back to RSS. 另附：[RSS is undead](https://techcrunch.com/2018/04/07/rss-is-undead/)、[Now Is The Perfect Time For An RSS Renaissance](https://neflabs.com/blog/rss-renaissance/)、[Winds 2.0: It’s Time to Revive RSS](https://getstream.io/blog/winds-2-0-its-time-to-revive-rss/).

 **What Will Programming Look Like In The Future?***
 http://highscalability.com/blog/2018/4/25/update-what-will-programming-look-like-in-the-future.html